SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 minions of the bad guy who set the plant to overload, and, according to the rules, the whole city should go up in a radioactive ﬁreball.
 The character is too late.
-The gamemaster might choose to have the character be really lucky -- the villain was bluﬃng, and there’s really more time on the clock than anyone thought, or the power plant begins a long meltdown procedure instead of exploding.
+The gamemaster might choose to have the character be really lucky -- the villain was bluffing, and there’s really more time on the clock than anyone thought, or the power plant begins a long meltdown procedure instead of exploding.
 In any case, the character’s Good Luck is gone for this adventure (his luck ran out), but he has a